Tempted by a Cash Offer for Your Home? Dissect It With This Guide

 Home inspection contingency

-Conventional offers which rely on mortgages virtually always rely on a home inspection contingency, in which an inspector looks for major issues like water damage, structural problems, electrical system problems, and more.
+Conventional offers that rely on mortgages virtually always rely on a home inspection contingency, in which an inspector looks for major issues like water damage, structural problems, electrical system problems, and more.
 Home inspection contingencies may lead to further price negotiations, depending on what issues turn up.

 Be sure to weigh whether or not a cash buyer is requesting a home inspection contingency in their bid when evaluating their offer.
 Some cash buyers may engage in a dishonest bait and switch practice of offering an attractive price for a home only to significantly reduce the bid after the home inspection.